qwazr/search/docs/usage/java-library.md

 Getting Started
 ---------------

-QWAZR Search is a JAVA 8 library (JAVA 9 compatibility will be available soon).

 The main classes you need are:

 - IndexManager: It manages a collection of schemas.
 A schema is itself a collection of indexes.
 - AnnotatedIndexService: This class represents an index and provides all the methods you need to interact it.

-The annotations will be used to define the index and the record:
+Annotations are used to define the index and the record:

 - @Index: defines the name of the index, the name of the schema, and several optional properties.
 - @SmartField: defines a field.